- Part 1: Introduction to SharePoint 2010 Branding and WCM

 - Part 8: Deploy Branding Solution

-Next we are going to work on creating some custom page layouts to be deployed with this master page.
+- How to create page layouts to be used with the master page.